Claude Cowork for Accounting Firms: What It Does, What It Costs, and What to Know Before You Connect Anything.

 What Plan You Need

-Claude Cowork is included on the Claude Pro plan, Anthropic's individual paid subscription at $17 per month (billed annually).
+Claude Cowork is included on every paid Claude plan.
+The entry point is Claude Pro, Anthropic's individual subscription at $17 per month billed annually ($200 up front), or $20 if billed monthly.
 You do not need a Team plan to access the core Cowork functionality, including connectors and skills.
+Cowork is not available on the free tier.

 What Connectors Do